biocorecrg/RNAseq_course_2019/docs/module1.md

 ...
 ```

-</br>Here you have an example of the result.
-In brief you tested a sub-sample of your reads aligning to different databases.
-In this way you can detect contaminations, failure of ribosomal depletion etc.
+Below is shown an example of the result aligning reads from fastq_screen.conf A549_0_1_1.fastq.gz to different databases to detect contaminations, failure of ribosomal depletion, and other artifacts of sequencing.

 <img src="images/A549_0_1_1_screen_2.png" />
 <img src="images/A549_0_1_1_screen_1.png" />

-## Trimming reads for quality, removing adapters and filtering low-quality reads
-In case when data contain low quality reads or adapter(s) it is advisable to filter and trim reads before mapping them to the genome or transcriptome.
+## Initial processing of sequencing reads

+Before mapping reads to the genome/transcriptome or de novo assemblying them, the reads must be pre-rocessed as follows:
+* Demultiplex by index or barcode (it is usually done in the sequencing facility)
+* Remove adapter sequences
+* Trim reads by quality
+* Discard reads by quality/ambiguity
+* Filter reads by k-mer coverage (recommended for the de novo assembly)
+* Normalize k-mer coverage (recommended for the de novo assembly)

 As shown before, both the presence of low quality reads and adapters are reported in the **fastqc** output.

-Adapters are usually expected in small RNA-seq because the molecules are tipically shorter than 24 bp while the reads are longer.
-Here is an example of a fastq file for small RNA-seq.
+Adapters are usually expected in small RNA-Seq because the molecules are tipically shorter than the reads which leasds to sequencing an adapter at 3'-end.
+Let's run FastQC on a fastq file for small RNA-Seq.

 ```{bash}